Upper Gastrointestinal (UGI) Series

 There is always a small chance of damage to cells or tissue from being exposed to any radiation, even the low level of radiation used for this test.

-An upper gastrointestinal (UGI) series looks at the upper and middle sections of the gastrointestinal tract.
 Results are usually ready in 1 to 3 days.

 The esophagus, stomach, and small intestine all look normal.